camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 An input label is a short description of the input.
 It is set on the `input` XML element in the `label` attribute.
-Note that the label is not required but recommended since it helps to understand the decision.
+Note that the label is not required but recommended, since it helps to understand the decision.

 ```xml
 <input id="input1" label="Season">